 Product maps from code

-Understand any React app as a map.
+Understand your app as a map.

-$npm install -g github:cr8rcho/alkahest
+$npm install -g @cr8rcho/alkahest

 alkahest view — product map